tamaragevorgyan/gettyimages-api/README.md

 Please note: the authorization token has been reduced in size.

-### Throttling ###
+### Throttling

-Self serve clients will have a limited rate compared to registered clients.
-Rate Limits can be found on your Mashery account page found here:  [Mashery Account Information](https://gettyimages.mashery.com/apps/mykeys)
+Api-Keys have associated rate limits.
+These limits can be found on your [Mashery account](https://gettyimages.mashery.com/apps/mykeys) page.

-Click the **"View Report"** link on your key to get the current status of your rate limit.
+Click the **View Report** link on your key to get the current status of your rate limit.

 There are two rate limits and each limit has its own error message.